-- Molecular characterisation - Molecular characterization of single events highlighted that during the transformation process several unexpected sequences, showing homology with mitochondrial (MON863) and chloroplast (NK603) DNA, has been integrated: o in MON 863, sequencing data of flanking regions identify DNA with homology with mitochondrial genes, "However, the molecular analysis at both the 5' flank and the 3' flank of the MON 863 event does not differentiate between the integration of insert DNA within a region of mitochondrial DNA that is already present in the nuclear genome and the acquisition of this organelle DNA as part of the primary integration during transformation" (1) - In conclusion, molecular characterization of the single events showed the presence of unexpected sequences at the insertion locus, including sequences not present in the vectors used for the transformations.
-We retain that these data don't allow concluding that the genotypic alterations, observed or potential, don't produce any phenotypic effect in the transformed maize line.
+- Molecular characterisation - Molecular characterization of single events highlighted that during the transformation process several unexpected sequences, showing homology with mitochondrial (MON863 and MON863) and chloroplast (NK603) DNA, has been integrated: o in MON810 sequence data and PCR analysis, reported by third party suggest a deletion and/or rearrangement of genomic plant DNA at the insertion site (1); o MON810 maize has been obtained by transformation using a solution of 2 vectors: PV-ZMBK07 and PV-ZMGT10(1).
+Indeed, the EFSA opinion reported only of one: the PV-ZMBK07 vector; no data has been provided to exclude integration of DNA from the PV-ZMGT10 vector according to the recommendations of the Scientific Committee on Plants; o in MON 863, sequencing data of flanking regions identify DNA with homology with mitochondrial genes, "However, the molecular analysis at both the 5' flank and the 3' flank of the MON 863 event does not differentiate between the integration of insert DNA within a region of mitochondrial DNA that is already present in the nuclear genome and the acquisition of this organelle DNA as part of the primary integration during transformation"(2). - In conclusion, molecular characterization of the single events, showed the presence of unexpected sequences at the insertion locus, including sequences not included in the vectors used for the transformations.
+We retain that these data don't allow to conclude that the genotypic alterations, observed or potential, don't produce any phenotypic effect in the transformed maize line.
 In order to better investigate this hypothesis, we consider that should be necessary to apply profiling technologies (transcriptomics, proteomics, metabolomics).
 Without these analysis, the food/feed safety assessment should be performed very accurately in order to consider the unpredictable effects on human and animal health.
-However, we retain that selection of commercial events should be performed more stringently to prevent the presence of unexpected sequences with unknown functions. - (1) Opinion of the Scientific Panel on Genetically Modified Organisms on a request from the Commission related to the safety of foods and food ingredients derived from insect-protected genetically modified maize MON 863 and MON 863 x MON 810, for which a request for placing on the market was submitted under Article 4 of the Novel Food Regulation (EC) No 258/97 by Monsanto, The EFSA Journal (2004) 50, 1-25 - Comparative analysis (for compositional analysis and agronomic traits and GM phenotype) • The all material used for the analyses come from four trial fields located in Argentina.
+However, we retain that selection of commercial events should be performed more stringently to prevent the presence of unexpected sequences with unknown functions.
+(1) Opinion of the Scientific Committee on Plants Regarding the Genetically Modified, Insect Resistant Maize Lines Notified by the Monsanto Company (NOTIFICATION C/F/95/12/02) (2) Opinion of the Scientific Panel on Genetically Modified Organisms on a request from the Commission related to the safety of foods and food ingredients derived from insect-protected genetically modified maize MON 863 and MON 863 x MON 810, for which a request for placing on the market was submitted under Article 4 of the Novel Food Regulation (EC) No 258/97 by Monsanto, The EFSA Journal (2004) 50, 1-25 - Comparative analysis (for compositional analysis and agronomic traits and GM phenotype) - The all material used for the analyses come from four trial fields located in Argentina.
 It seems to us that Argentine country isn't representative of the all countries that export maize in Europe.
-Furthermore, compositional analyses tell us that 14% of the samples analyzed show significative differences between GM maize MON863 x NK603 and control hybrids (42 parameters on 310).
-Especially, 9 parameters (4 amino acids, 3 fatty acids, iron and ferulic acid) presented significative differences in every trial field. b.
+In the same way, it doesn't seem to us representative the samples used for analysis. - Compositional analyses tell us that the notifier analyzed 62 chemical parameters for a total amount of 310 comparisons: 21% of the data analyzed show significative differences between GM maize MON810 x MON863 x NK603 and control hybrids (58 data on 310).
+Especially, 11 parameters (carbohydrates, fatty, methionine, stearic acid, oleic acid, linoleic acid, linolenic acid, arachidonic acid, magnesium, niacin and ferulic acid) presented significative differences in every trial field. b.
 Food Safety Assessment: